Awenes/guessingGame/README.md

    The game tracks how many guesses you have left.
 If you run out, the game ends and reveals the secret number.

 5. **Restart the Game**
-   Click the **Restart Game** button or change the difficulty to play again without reloading the page.
+   Click the **Restart Game** button to change the difficulty to play again without reloading the page.

 ## ⚙️ How It Works